Artemis: Minor myths

 Artemis (Diana) from the "Rospigliosi type", Roman copy of the 1st–2nd centuries CE after a Hellenistic original, Louvre Museum.

-According to Apollodorus, Artemis joined to Gigantomachy and killed Gration (Γρατίων) with the help of Heracles.

 When the monstrous Typhon attacked Olympus, all the terrified gods except for Zeus transformed into various animals and fled to Egypt.
 Artemis became a cat, as she was identified by the Greeks with the Egyptian feline goddess Bastet.

 Artemis saved the infant Atalanta from dying of exposure after her father abandoned her.
 She sent a female bear to nurse the baby, who was then raised by hunters and grew to model herself after the goddess.
 In some stories, Artemis later sent a bear to attack Atalanta because others claimed Atalanta was a superior hunter.
 Among other adventures, Atalanta participated in the Calydonian boar hunt, which Artemis had sent to destroy Calydon because King Oeneus had forgotten her at the harvest sacrifices.
 In the hunt, Atalanta drew the first blood and was awarded the prize of the boar's hide.
 She hung it in a sacred grove at Tegea as a dedication to Artemis.
 After the death of Meleager, Oeneus's son who awarded Atalanta with the hide, Artemis turned his grieving sisters, the Meleagrids, into guineafowl she favours.

 Cyrene was a fierce Thessalian huntress and companion of Artemis, who had given her two hunting dogs.
 With the help of these dogs, Cyrene had been able to win the prize in the funeral games of Pelias.
 When King Eurypylus was still ruling Libya, a monstrous lion had terrorized the citizens greatly, so Apollo brought Cyrene to get rid of it.
 After she killed the lion, he made her the new ruler of the lands, renamed Cyrene in her honor.
 In some versions, she was transformed into a nymph so that she could have a long life and keep hunting with Artemis as much as she desired.